Azure/bicep/docs/linter-rules/params-required.md

 **Code**: params-required

-**Description**: Your template should have a parameters element.
+**Description**: Your template should have at least one parameter.
 Parameters are essential for making your templates reusable in different environments.
 Add parameters to your template for values that change when deploying to different environments.

 The following example fails this test because parameters are not used.